YWebCA/worksheets/cp.md

 Now you're going to do some work on your own.

 1. Make at least two directories.
 2. Make two directories in each of the ones you just made.
-Make sure all these directories have names that are different from each other.
 3. Create some empty files in each of the child directories.
-Make sure all these files have different names from each other.

 Just as an example, this is what I have (but you can do whatever you like):